 - Riviera Maya, Mexico: Viceroy Riviera Maya

-- Vancouver Island, BC, Canada: Wickaninnish Inn
+- Vancouver Island, Canada: Wickaninnish Inn

 - London: The Langham, London

 - Nice, France: Le Negresco